Top 10 Things to Do in Italy: Planning Your Italian Journey

 Puglia: Explore the Lovely Old Towns and Beaches

-Puglia is a region in the south of Italy.
+Puglia is a region in southern Italy.
 This area was once ruled by the Greeks, as evidenced by archeological sites and the local population’s Greek dialect.
 The Puglia region has the longest coastline of all Italian regions and many stunning beaches, so it is a favorite holiday destination for many Italians.

-Bari is the largest city in the region, with a beautiful promenade by the sea and a large public beach.
-The trademark of the town is the impressive Basilica of San Nicola.
+Bari is the largest city in the region, with a beautiful seafront promenade and a large public beach.
+The town’s trademark is the impressive Basilica of San Nicola.
 In the fairytale town of Alberobello, the tiny Trulli houses will charm you.
 This place is completely unreal and very photogenic.

-Lecce is the most beautiful city in the south of Italy.
-It will surely remind you of Florence because of the magnificent baroque palaces and cathedrals.
+Lecce is the most beautiful city in southern Italy.
+It will surely remind you of Florence because of the magnificent Baroque palaces and cathedrals.
 Among all these beautiful buildings, the Basilica di Santa Croce stands out with its grace.

-Due to the stone churches and houses that locals built on the rock, the town of Matera is a frequent setting for many movies.
-Matera is under UNESCO’s protection due to its rich cultural and historical heritage and is the European Capital of Culture for 2019.
+Because of the stone churches and houses that locals built into the rock, the town of Matera is a frequent setting for many movies.
+Matera is under UNESCO’s protection for its rich cultural and historical heritage and served as the European Capital of Culture in 2019.

 Most of Puglia’s places have an old town, with narrow streets and numerous small shops, cafes and restaurants.
 The whole area is also known for its old olive groves, from which top-quality olive oil is made.

-You can spice up your tour of Puglia with a visit to Polignano a Mare and lunch or dinner in a restaurant located in a semi-open cave, with a beautiful sea view.
+You can spice up your tour of Puglia with a visit to Polignano a Mare and lunch or dinner at a restaurant in a semi-open cave with a beautiful sea view.

 Cinque Terre: Charming Villages Preserve the Spirit of Old Times